 There’s also the obvious presence of a set of four vintage Bosch Rallye spot lamps – as used on Audi quattros of the period and imported from Europe to some expense.
 While the bodywork is closing on its final testing phase and form, I decided to tribute my old “WaBi~SaBi” project with thin red line accents – may it not be forgotten as the stepping stone that made the current car possible.

-The car is now at a point where any drastic improvements will have to wait until the Audi 5-cylinder transplant due to time and budget constraints; engine rebuild / build, adaptor plate, new front subframe with accommodating clamshell bodywork, fuel cell(s), and updating certain safety equipment.
-It will be a huge package of mods which will most likely sideline the car for about a year, possibly more, making the decision not to rush it and postpone the project for a year or two a logical one.
-This is why I went with the modest turbo upgrade as to finally make the jump into rallying and enjoy the car in the interim with the current mechanical components.
+The car was then at a point where any drastic improvements would have to wait until the planned Audi 5-cylinder transplant due to time and budget constraints; engine rebuild / build, adaptor plate, new front subframe with accommodating clamshell bodywork, fuel cell(s), and updating certain safety equipment.
+It would have been a huge package of mods which most likely would have sidelined the car for about a year, possibly more, making the decision not to rush it and postpone the project for a year or two a logical one.

 CORSE RS EVOLUTION (C/RS-E) (2020): RALLY PREPS